skops-dev/skops/docs/persistence.rst

     code during unpickling.
 Never unpickle data that could have come from an untrusted source, or that could have been tampered with.

-With the :func:`skops.io.save` and :func:`skops.io.load` functions, we aim at providing a secure method to load and save sklearn code.
-In contrast to pickle, these functions cannot be used to save arbitrary Python code, but they bypass pickle and are thus more secure.
+In contrast to pickle, the :func:`skops.io.save` and :func:`skops.io.load` functions cannot be used to save arbitrary Python code, but they bypass pickle and are thus more secure.

 Usage